usnistgov/FIPS201/_FIPS201/introduction.md

 scope of this Standard.

-Authentication of an individual’s identity is a fundamental component of both physical and logical access control. an access control decision must be made when an individual attempts to access security-sensitive buildings, information systems, and applications.
+Authentication of an individual’s identity is a fundamental component of both physical and logical access control.
+An access control decision must be made when an individual attempts to access security-sensitive buildings, information systems, and applications.
 An accurate determination of an individual’s identity supports making sound access control